Dispatch costs for shipments depend on the destination country as well as size and weight of the delivery.

 Do you have a question about our solutions or the company of the future?
 There are some answers here in the FAQ.

-Products may be picked up at Slamastrasse 37, 1230 Vienna during normal business hours.
+Products may be picked up at Slamastrasse 37, 1230 Vienna (Austria) during regular business hours.

 TELE offers voltage monitoring for complex multi-wire networks.
 This means that also networks with strongly non-symmetric loads and with disruptive influences, TELE monitoring relays carry out their reliable work.
 And they do so not only in Europe for the usual three-wire networks with or without zero cable 3(N)~ 400/230V, but also for global application in different voltage levels and multi-wir systems that are switched in other ways.